-Retailers are beginning to prepare for the holiday shopping rush.
+Retailers are beginning to prepare for the holiday shopping rush, starting with Halloween.

-And considering this year’s estimated spending of $8.8 billion, Halloween presents the perfect opportunity to kickstart your store’s marketing before the holidays.
+Prosper Insights & Analytics has reported that 2020 Halloween had an estimated spending of $8.05 billion which means that this is the perfect opportunity to kickstart your store’s marketing efforts before the holidays.

 With these numbers in mind, we’ve put together a list of Halloween marketing ideas.
 Keep reading to find out how you can take advantage of these insights and sell more this Halloween season!

 35% of shoppers site online search as their source of Halloween shopping inspiration.
-So in addition to dressing up your physical store for Halloween, it’s also a good idea to add festive elements to your online presence as well.
+Dress up your physical store for Halloween and add festive elements to your online presence as well.

 You can also drive more shoppers to your website by creating a separate page (a landing page) dedicated to Halloween.
 Here are a few tips: